 Public Health Specializations and Concentrations

 The expansive nature of public health allows for many areas of specialty.
-Because of this, most colleges and universities that offer a degree in public health have concentrations that students can declare.
+Because of this, most colleges and universities offering a degree in public health offer concentrations that students can declare.
 This applies to both on-campus programs and online MPH programs.
-By declaring a concentration, the student will focus his or her course work in a specialty area of public health and will gain the skills needed for a career within that specialization.
-PublicHealthDegrees.org has compiled a list of the top public health specialties in the field that translate into public health program concentrations.
+By declaring a concentration, the student will focus his or her coursework on a specialty area of public health and gain the skills needed for a career in that specialization.
+PublicHealthDegrees.org has compiled a list of the top public health specialties that correspond to public health program concentrations.

-Two additional things to note is that colleges and universities may combine similar specialties into one overarching concentration (ex: Community Health and Health Promotion) and that a school may use different names for their concentrations (ex: Industrial Hygiene instead of Occupational Health).
+Two additional things to note are that colleges and universities may combine similar specialties into one overarching concentration (e.g., Community Health and Health Promotion) and that a school may use different names for its concentrations (e.g., Industrial Hygiene instead of Occupational Health).

 Biostatistics Degrees and Programs